Matty-El/urban-attiva/README.md

 The following changes were made after the initial design.

--   Addition of user profile page with ability for users to edit their previously submitted routes on the profile page.
+-   Functionality to enable users to leave product reviews.
--   Expanding card panels which can be clicked to reveal the underlying information on routes and cycling tips.
+-   User registered discount functionality.

 ### Surface

-VeloRoute features a clean and simple design with #263238 used for dark backgrounds and text and #FAFAFA for light backgrounds and text to provide good contrast.
+The Urban Attiva website features a clean and simple design with #263238 used for dark backgrounds and text and #FAFAFA for light backgrounds and text to provide good contrast.
 Colour is added to the site through the use of images and buttons as detailed in the colour scheme below.

 #### Branding

-A simple VeloRoute logo was created using Canva.
+A simple Urban Attiva logo has been developed aligned to the branding for an existing sister company.

 ![Urban Attiva Logo](static/images/velo-route-logo-crop.png)